On the modularity of 3-regular random graphs and random graphs with given degree sequences: An improved lower bound for more general degree sequences

 Now, we have that, first, $\sum_{2\le i\le \Delta} id''_i(n)\le D(n)$, and second,

 by Corollary~\ref{cor 5.18}.
 Thus, since $D(n) = Mn + o(n)$, (\ref{last line}) is bounded from below by

 The lemma is proved. \end{proof}

-\begin{observation} The number of vertices of distance at most $\ell$ from a cycle of length at most $2\ell$ in $C'_{cm, max}$ is $O(\log n)$ asymptotically almost surely. \end{observation} \begin{proof} By an immediate first moment calculation (in the same way as the proof of Lemma~\ref{Number of copies} for trees, see also Theorem 9.5 in \cite{JLR} in the regular case) one may deduce that for every $\ell\in \mathbb N$, the number of cycles of length at most $2\ell$ is a.a.s. at most $O(\log n)$ and the same holds for the number of vertices in such cycles.
-Since $C'_{cm, max}$ has degree at most $\Delta$, each vertex has at most $\dfrac{\Delta^{\ell+1}-1}{\Delta - 1}$ vertices at distance at most $\ell$ in $C'_{cm, max}$.
+\begin{observation} The number of vertices of distance at most $\ell$ from a cycle of length at most $2\ell$ in $C'_{cm, max}$ is $O(\log n)$ a.a.s. \end{observation} \begin{proof} By an immediate first moment calculation (in the same way as the proof of Lemma~\ref{Number of copies} for trees, see also Theorem 9.5 in \cite{JLR} in the regular case) one may deduce that for every $\ell\in \mathbb N$ the number of cycles of length at most $2\ell$ is a.a.s.\ at most $O(\log n)$ and the same holds for the number of vertices in such cycles.
+Since $C'_{cm, max}$ has maximum degree at most $\Delta$, each vertex is at distance at most $\ell$ from at most $\frac{\Delta^{\ell+1}-1}{\Delta - 1}$ other vertices in $C'_{cm, max}$.
 Thus, the number of vertices at distance at most $\ell$ from cycles of length at most $2\ell$ is $O(\log n)$ as well. \end{proof}

-\begin{lemma} There are constants $c_{\ell}, c'_{\ell} > 0$ for which the expected number of vertices: \begin{itemize} \item in $C'_{cm, max}\setminus S$, which participate in an $S-$chain of length at most $\ell$, is at most $c_{\ell} \varepsilon'^2 n$. \item in $C'_{cm, max}\setminus S$, which participate in more than one $S-$chain of length at most $\ell$, is at most $c'_{\ell} \varepsilon'^3 n$. \end{itemize} \end{lemma} \begin{proof} We prove the second point first.
+\begin{lemma} There are constants $c_{\ell}, c'_{\ell} > 0$ such that the expected number of vertices: \begin{itemize} \item in $C'_{cm, max}\setminus S$, which participate in an $S-$chain of length at most $\ell$, is at most $c_{\ell} \varepsilon'^2 n$. \item in $C'_{cm, max}\setminus S$, which participate in more than one $S-$chain of length at most $\ell$, is at most $c'_{\ell} \varepsilon'^3 n$. \end{itemize} \end{lemma} \begin{proof} We prove the second point first.
 If a vertex participates in more than one $S-$chain of length at most $\ell$, then either it is part of two $S-$chains with a common subpath or it is at distance at most $\ell$ from a cycle in $C'_{cm, max}$ of length at most $2\ell$, see Figure~\ref{fig: example}.
-By Observation~\ref{short cycles ob} there are a.a.s. at most $O(\log n)$ vertices of the second type in $C'_{cm, max}$.
+By Observation~\ref{short cycles ob} there are a.a.s.\ at most $O(\log n)$ vertices of the second type in $C'_{cm, max}$.
 Therefore, it remains to count the number of vertices of the first type.
-The number of vertices at distance at most $\ell$ from a vertex is at most
+The number of vertices at distance at most $\ell$ from a vertex is at most $\frac{\Delta^{\ell+1}-1}{\Delta - 1}$.
+Therefore, the probability that a vertex participates in two $S-$chains of length at most $\ell$ with a common subpath is at most the probability that at least 3 of the vertices at distance at most $\ell$ from it are in $S$, which is at most